(Updated January 2021 to include accurate packaging information and a new $45 discount code.)

-In case you missed my post last year, a quick recap: Dinnerly offers meals for $4.99/person, as opposed to the usual $9.99 price point for other similar services.
+In case you missed my post last year, a quick recap: Dinnerly offers meals starting at just $4.69/person, as opposed to the usual $9.99 price point for other similar services.

 - designing meals with 6 ingredients per dish (simpler to cook, plus less packaging is required)